 Brain Scans and MRI – The neurologist may order a CAT scan or Magnetic Resonance Imaging (MRI) to be performed.
 Although these studies don’t show the electrical impulses, they may show lesions or other possible suspected causes of seizure activity.

 If you suspect your child may be experiencing seizures, keep a journal and document episodes or behaviors you suspect to be seizure related.
-If possible have some one video tape the episode.
-This will give your child’s pediatrician or neurologist insight into what you are witnessing, since it’s unlikely your child will experience a seizure during your 15-30 minutes visit with the physician.
+If possible, have someone videotape the episode.
+This will give your child’s pediatrician or neurologist insight into what you are witnessing, due to the fact that it’s unlikely your child will experience a seizure during your 15-30 minutes visit with the physician.

-In the case of documentation, note duration of the episode, did you child become cyanotic (turn blue) or have blue lips which would indicate they weren’t breathing properly, what was your child doing at the time, note any abnormal behaviors your child may have exhibited that made you suspect the behavior as seizure activity.
+In the case of documentation, take note of the following cases throughout the duration of the episode: did you child become cyanotic (turn blue) or have blue lips which would indicate they weren’t breathing properly?
+What was your child doing at the time?
+Note any abnormal behaviors your child may have exhibited that made you suspect the behavior as seizure activity.

-If your child already has a diagnosis of seizure and you don’t feel that their current medication is managing their seizures effectively, again, keep a journal of any suspected break through seizure activity you may see.
+If your child has already been diagnosed with a seizure of some type, and you don’t feel that their current medication is managing their seizures effectively, keep a journal of any suspected breakthrough seizure activity you may see.
 There are many medications and combinations of medications that can be used for seizure control.
 If the seizures are adversely impacting your child’s quality of life, don’t give up.
-Persevere and continue to question your child’s physicians until you find the right medication or combination of medications that offers a better level of control.
-In my daughter’s case, I was told, considering the severity of her cerebral injury, she would never be seizure free, and that she most likely experienced silent seizures even during sleep.
-After birth she was prescribed an anticonvulsant which seemed to do little to control the seizures.
-It just seemed to “zone her out.”
-This was not acceptable to me and I persisted with the neurologists until they changed her medication and we found a combination that proved effective, at least during her waking hours, without the side effects that she seemed to experience with her initial medication.
-I was amazed at her new level of awareness after the change.
-To this day that same combination of medications has continued to provide an optimum level of control.
-Never give up!
+Persevere and continue to question your child’s physicians until you find the right medication or combination of medications that offer a better level of control.

 Treatments and Medications

-Anticonvulsant medications are normally prescribed in the management of a seizure disorder.
+- Anticonvulsant Medications – Normally prescribed in the management of a seizure disorder.
 Tegretol, Phenobarbital, Dilantin, Klonopin, Valium and Topamax are several examples of medications that may be prescribed.

-Ketogenic Diet – This form of therapy involves a diet high in fats and low in carbohydrates and makes the body burn fat for energy instead of glucose.
-This form of therapy has been proven effective in some children in the prevention of seizures.
+- Ketogenic Diet – This form of therapy involves a diet high in fats and low in carbohydrates and makes the body burn fat for energy instead of glucose.

 Questions to Ask Physician